 Notable projects that Bill has been involved with in recent years include: Providence Sacred Heart Medical Center, Spokane Convention Center expansion, Whitworth University Robinson Science Hall, WSU Paul Allen Center for Global Animal Health, and Kootenai Health.
 Currently, Bill’s civic involvement includes serving on the Board of Directors for Greater Spokane Incorporated (GSI), Providence Healthcare Foundation, Spokane University District, while he also serves as Chair of GSI’s Health Industry Development Group and he is a member of GSI’s Vision 2030 committee.
 Bill recently completed two terms on the Inland Northwest Community Foundation Board of Directors.

-Alison is currently the Health and Human Services Director of the Colville Confederated Tribes, Nespelem WA and has served as the Project Director/PI, Professional Development Training Grant, Office of Indian Education.
-She has served on the Native Research Network Board of Directors and was a member of the Society for Research on Adolescents.
-Alison has been published in the Prevention Science, Journal of Ethnicity in Substance Abuse and the Journal of Traumatic Stress to name but a few.
+Alison is Director of Strategy for Family Impact Network, a partner of Washington's Department of Children, Youth and Families (DCYF) and its service providers which serves as the Network Administrator in thirteen counties in eastern and central Washington, providing resources and services to vulnerable children and families to address safety, prevention, permanency, stability and overall well-being.
+Previously, Alison served as Health and Human Services Director of the Colville Confederated Tribes, Nespelem WA, and has served as the Project Director/PI for the Professional Development Training Grant for the Office of Indian Education.
+Alison has served on the Native Research Network Board of Directors and was a member of the Society for Research on Adolescents.
+Her work has been published in the Prevention Science, Journal of Ethnicity in Substance Abuse and the Journal of Traumatic Stress, among others.

 Tawhnee is a member of the Spokane Tribe of Indians.
 She has worked for her Tribe most of her life.
 Tawhnee has been with Health and Human Services for 12 years.
 During this time she has worked with Child Protection Services, Foster Care, WIC, CASA, Domestic Violence, Food Distribution, Senior Program and Vocational Rehabilitation.
 She has been the assistant director for Health and Human Services for the past 5 years.
 Tawhnee earned her Bachelor’s Degree from Eastern Washington University in Clinical Psychology.
 Tawhnee also served on Columbia-Hunters School Board for six years.
 Tawhnee has always been an advocate for children and aging and disabled adults.
 Tawhnee has been married to the love of her life going on 25 years and together they share three beautiful daughters and one adorable grandson.